elc1798/alice/README.md

 To create a new monitor or background process, create a new file in `app/services` and run a new thread in the global scope.
 To add it to alice, import it in the `main` function in `app/app.py`.

+### Licensing

+This project has been licensed with the MIT license due to its simplicity, simple language, and the fact that the point of the project was to provide a free alternative to the digital assistants that are available on the rest of the popular operating systems.
+Due to this project's open source nature, there should be no warranty or guarantees of some working product, as changes will be constantly made.